A parametrized generalization of Ohno's relation for multiple zeta values: Proof of Theorem and an equivalence of a relation for MZV's

-We shall use the following lemma to prove Theorem 1.2. \begin{lemma} Let $(k_1,\ldots,k_n)$ be an admissible index and let $\beta$ be a complex number with positive real part.
-Then, for any integer $m\ge0$, the following two identities hold$:$
+We shall use the following proposition to prove Theorem 1.2. \begin{proposition} Let $(k_1,\ldots,k_n)$ be an admissible index and let $\beta$ be a complex number with positive real part.
+Then, for all integer $m\ge0$, the following two identities hold:

 and